Boeing 747: Design

-The Boeing 747 is a large, wide-body (two-aisle) airliner with four wing-mounted engines.
+The 747 is a large, wide-body (two-aisle) airliner with four wing-mounted engines.
 Its wings have a high sweep angle of 37.5° for a fast, efficient cruise speed of Mach 0.84 to 0.88, depending on the variant.
 The sweep also reduces the wingspan, allowing the 747 to use existing hangars.
 Its seating capacity is over 366 with a 3–4–3 seat arrangement (two aisles with three seats on each side and four seats in the middle) in economy class and a 2–3–2 layout in first class on the main deck.
 The upper deck has a 3–3 seat arrangement in economy class and a 2–2 layout in first class.
+Lavatories for later passenger models built from the 1980s onwards could be placed anywhere in the cabin through the installation of a central waste disposal system, dubbed the "sewer system", powered by an electric pump to provide suction.
+The "sewer system" was proposed by KLM chief engineer Gerald Lamb and initially tested on the Boeing 767 before its installation on 747s.

-Seated above the main deck, the cockpit creates a hump.
+Seated 2 ft 7 in (0.79 m) above the floor of the main deck, the cockpit creates a hump.
 This raised cockpit allows front loading of cargo on freight variants.
 The upper deck behind the cockpit provides space for a lounge and/or extra seating.
-The "stretched upper deck" became available as an alternative on the 747-100B variant and later as standard beginning on the 747-300.
+Some operators also configured the upper deck with features other than passenger seating or lounges, such as the Skybeds of Philippine Airlines' 747-200Bs, which provided passengers with genuine beds fitted with seatbelts, enabling them to sleep during long-haul sectors.
+The "stretched upper deck" became available as an alternative on the 747-100B variant and later as a standard configuration beginning with the 747-300.
 The upper deck was stretched further on the 747-8.
-The 747 cockpit roof section also has an escape hatch from which crew can exit during an emergency if they cannot do so through the cabin.
+The 747 cockpit roof section also has an escape hatch, from which the cockpit crew can exit during an emergency if they cannot do so through the cabin.
+An inertial reel attached to a cable is provided for each crew member to hold onto while exiting through the hatch and sliding down to the ground.

 The 747's maximum takeoff weight ranges from 735000 lb for the -100 to 970000 lb for the -8.
 Its range has increased from 5300 nmi on the -100 to 8000 nmi on the -8I.